timdamen/talks.timdamen.io/src/data/blog/anwb-summitt-25.md

   - Conference
   - In Person
 description:
   Keyboard navigation remains an afterthought for many developers.
-"Stuck in a Focustrap" explores this essential but frequently neglected side of web accessibility, offering practical techniques and thoughtful approaches to creating inclusive digital experiences
+"Stuck in a Focustrap" explores this essential but frequently neglected side of web accessibility, offering practical techniques and thoughtful approaches to creating inclusive digital experiences.
 ---

 Users cannot see this post because it is in draft.